Is it too late to become a Graphic Designer at 50?

 Building a private portfolio of around 20 different pieces of graphic design is an excellent way to alleviate this shortcoming.

-You can quickly be dragged down by the knowledge you are bringing into graphic design from your previous career.
+You can quickly be dragged down by the knowledge you are bringing into the graphic design from your previous career.

 For example, if you worked as an analyst or an interviewer for the majority of your adult life, you might consider some staples of graphic design to be annoying, unproductive or even counterintuitive even if your peers think otherwise.